 The fifth reason why modern drinking water supplies might be hazardous to your health involves the deliberate adding of chemicals to water in order to keep us ‘healthy’.
 And, of course, the substance most commonly added to drinking water supplies is fluoride.
 This is done in the hope that it will help reduce the incidence of tooth decay.
 The link between fluoride and tooth decay was first established at the end of the nineteenth century and there is little doubt that fluoride may help to protect the teeth by making tooth enamel — the hard outside covering of teeth — tougher and more decay resistant.
 When tests done on large numbers of people showed that tooth decay is slower in those parts of the country where drinking water supplies naturally contain fluoride some scientists and politicians suggested that putting fluoride into the drinking water supplies might improve the dental health of the general population.

 The fluoridation of water supplies began in America in 1945 and today the move towards fluoridation is spreading all over the world.
-Politicians are enthusiastic about using fluoride in this way be¬cause the end result is, of course, to cut health costs.

 Second, there is no doubt that putting fluoride into drinking water supplies is a potentially dangerous business.
 The amount of fluoride that you can put into drinking water has to be judged very accurately.
 If you get the sums wrong the consequences can be devastating.
 A little too much can cause mottling of the teeth as well as bone disorders and cancer.